 The NAEP disaster repeats itself in the United States every year.
 Can anything fix it?

-Yes, per Jamie Dimon, societal innovation has the power to drive breathtaking, rapid change.
+Yes, societal innovation, per Jamie Dimon, has the power to drive breathtaking, rapid change.

 But he cautions that innovation must be tested—requiring implementation—and that success is never guaranteed.